 All CBD products contain CBD oil, which is what is added to the range of CBD offerings, from topicals, such as CBD cream for pain, to tinctures, capsules, and gummies.
 Before any products are made, CBD oil needs to be extracted from the hemp plant.
 CBD from hemp, one of the oldest known agricultural products, is preferable to CBD from marijuana.
 That’s because hemp possesses more CBD, and it also contains less tetrahydrocannabinol or THC than marijuana, the mind-altering ingredient that produces a high.

 There are a number of ways to extract CBD oil from hemp.
-The three most common use carbon dioxide, steam distillation or natural solvents.
-The extraction process requires significant setup, expensive equipment and workers with specialized skills, which has an impact on the ultimate cost of the product.
+The three most common use of carbon dioxide, steam distillation or natural solvents.
+The extraction process requires significant setup, expensive equipment, and workers with specialized skills, which has an impact on the ultimate cost of the product.

 Also, with so much opportunity for CBD, there is the risk of poor-quality or mislabeled products entering the market.
 “Over the past several years, FDA has issued several warning letters to firms that market unapproved new drugs that allegedly contain cannabidiol (CBD).
 As part of these actions, FDA has tested the chemical content of cannabinoid compounds in some of the products, and many were found to not contain the levels of CBD they claimed to contain.”